kik369/docker-web-interface/README.md

 ## Overview

-Docker Web Interface is a comprehensive system for monitoring and managing Docker containers in real-time.
+Docker Web Interface is a comprehensive system for monitoring and managing Docker containers and images in real-time.
 It provides a modern, responsive web interface built with React and a robust Flask backend.
 The platform supports live container log streaming, Docker image management, and Docker Compose project grouping, all while offering enhanced logging and request tracing.

 ## Key Features